graalvm/graalvm-demos/micronaut-webapp/README.md

 - Gradle
 - Docker
 - Docker Compose
-- GraalVM (if run without docker)
+- GraalVM (if run without Docker)
-- JMeter (for running load tests, if run without docker)
+- JMeter (for running load tests, if run without Docker)

 There are generally two ways build and run the project: via Docker and via Kubernetes.